 - He’ll get you out of pain.

 Our serene office and competent team will put you at ease.
 We’re a highly rated St. Louis dental provider experienced in performing all dental procedures.
 We’ll do everything possible to work you into our schedule as quickly as possible.
-Our office utilizes state-of- the-art technology with a seasoned dentist in a comfortable environment where our patients are treated with integrity.
+Our office utilizes state-of- the-art technology in a comfortable environment where our patients are treated with integrity.
 Read our reviews.
 Our mission is to get you out of pain with minimal treatment and trauma and get you the dental care you need.
-Dr Peter J. Pagano has been in practice for 40 years and is experienced in all procedures.
+Dr Peter J. Pagano has been in practice for nearly 40 years and is experienced in all procedures.

-Our of town visitors welcome.
+Out of town visitors are welcome.

 When is it Too Late to Save Teeth?